SindreKjelsrud/kjelsrud.dev/src/content/blog/leaving_social_media_or_most_of_them.md

 ---
 ## why

-For the past 2-3 years I've wanted to get out of the big social media platforms, due to there being [**a new scandal almost every week**](https://www.dedigitaletuin.nl/facebook-en-meta-schandalen/) about the some privacy violations, free speech censoring, and so on.
+For the past 2-3 years I've wanted to get out of the big social media platforms, due to there being [**a new scandal almost every week**](https://www.dedigitaletuin.nl/facebook-en-meta-schandalen/) about some privacy violations, free speech censoring, and so on.
 I've become more aware of my personal data the past years since joining [**friByte**](https://fribyte.no), and don't want to have my next decade saved on the servers of big-tech in the same way my last decade was.

 Deleting platforms like Twitter/X, Reddit or YouTube wasn't that hard, but when it came to Facebook and Instagram it was more tough.
 This is because it's so deeply integrated to peoples lives where I'm from, and Facebook Messenger is the main way of communicating.